mqnx/keyauth-loader/README.md

 # KeyAuth Simple Loader (C++20+, x64)

 A simple **C++ loader** integrated with [KeyAuth](https://keyauth.cc), designed as a starting point for anyone who wants to build and customize their own loader.
 The project is minimal, clean, and easy to extend.
+(Remember that is only a base, with this, you can start to make your own protected/not loader).

 ---